giangnguyen00/Areacom/README.md

-<<<<<<< HEAD

 User Stories: https://trello.com/b/Gk3RYz4n/area-communications

 Project Name: Area Communications Tower Logistics Web-app

-Project Description: Specifications given so far by the customer call for a web-app that eases the process of constructing towers for a long term contract with several customers.
+Project Description: Specifications given so far by the customer call for a web-app that eases the
+                     process of constructing towers for a long term contract with several customers.
                      Specifications include:

 Site ID/Location/Maps